WildMountainAir/react-starter/readme.md

 ## Level 2
 * Add an input field for users to add movies.
 [COMPLETE]
 * Display only user added movies, not the hardcoded data.
-[PARTIALLY_COMPLETE]
+[COMPLETE]

 ## Level 3
 * Add a button to each list item that allows the user to toggle a 'watched' property.
 [NOT_STARTED]